zzonyo/trust-docs-test/source/index.html.md

   The string of “role” (i.e. taker or maker) is added into “trades

-### WebSoket, the private order push interface, requires API KEY Verification
+### WebSocket, the private order push interface, requires API KEY Verification

   Each UID can build at most create 30 WS connections for private order push at the same time.
 For each account, contracts of the same underlying coin only need to subscribe one WS order push, e.g. users only need to create one WS order push connection for BTC Contract which will automatically push orders of BTC weekly, BTC biweekly and BTC quarterly contracts.